12. Universal Studios Singapore

 Ride Count: 18

 Disney’s sixth Disneyland-style park opened in 2016.
-Unlike its sisters, though, the mainland Chinese park ignored, then rewrote the “rules” of Disney’s “Castle Parks.”
-Unbelievably, Shanghai Disneyland did away with tropes like Adventureland, Frontierland, and Main Street entirely, shuffled the park’s tried-and-true layout, and dispensed with many standard rides in favor of new-age technological anchors.
+Unlike its sisters, though, the mainland Chinese park ignored then rewrote the “rules” of Disney’s “Castle Parks.”
+Unbelievably, Shanghai Disneyland did away with tropes like Adventureland, Frontierland, and Main Street entirely, shuffled the park’s tried-and-true layout, and dispensed with nearly all expected, standard “Castle Park” rides in favor of new-age technological anchors.

 2018’s Toy Story Land – the park’s first expansion – added a net three rides to Shanghai’s count (but, like all Toy Story Lands, the rides are “cheap and cheerful,” adding simple family flat ride capacity rather than anything revolutionary or headlining).